Nervii

-The Nervii or Nervians were one of the most powerful tribes of the Belgae in northern Gaul at the time of its conquest by Rome.
-Their core of their territory corresponded to the medieval County of Hainaut and contained a significant part of modern central Belgium, including Brussels and Mons, as well as stretching southwards to Cambrai in what is now France.
-During his first century BC Roman military campaign, Julius Caesar's contacts among the Remi reported that the Nervii were the most warlike of the Belgae, trekking long distances to take part in battles.
+The Nervii or Nervians were one of the most powerful tribes of the Belgae in northern Gaul at the time of its conquest by Julius Caesar in 58-52 BC.
+The core of their territory corresponded to the medieval County of Hainaut and contained a significant part of modern central Belgium, and stretched southwards to Cambrai in what is now France.
+During his campaign, Caesar's contacts among the Remi reported that the Nervii were the most warlike of the Belgae, trekking long distances to take part in battles.
 Like the other tribes of northern Gaul, including the Menapii to the west, and the Eburones to the east, the Nervii were considered by Caesar to be relatively uncorrupted by civilization.

+The Nervians were later integrated into the Roman Empire.

 Name and language

 They are referred to as Nervii by Caesar (mid-1st c.
 BC) and Orosius (early fifth c.
 AD), Neroúioi (Νερούιοι) by Strabo (early first c.
 AD), Nerui by Pliny (1st c.
 AD) and the Notitia Dignitatum (5th c.
 AD), Nervios by Tacitus (early second c.
 AD), and as Neroúsioi (Νερούσιοι) by Ptolemy (2nd c.
 AD).

 The ethnonym Nervii probably stems from the Western Indo-European root *ner-, meaning 'man' (cf. Middle Welsh ner 'lord, chief').
 It appears to be cognate with the Latin cognomen Nerva.

 Although it is often assumed that the Nervii spoke a Celtic language, the evidence regarding their linguistic affiliation is inconclusive.
 The same applies to other Belgian tribes, like the Menapii and Morini, to the west of the Nervii on the English Channel, and the Germani cisrhenani to the east of the Nervii, stretching to the Rhine.

 Caesar writes that the Belgae generally had received immigration from Germanic people from east of the Rhine.
 The Romanized Greek Strabo wrote that the Nervii were of Germanic origin.
 Tacitus, in his book Germania, says that in his time the Nervii and Treveri both claimed Germanic ancestry, similar to that of their mutual neighbours the Tungri, in order to distinguish them from the weaknesses of the Gauls.